Awesom12/Presentation/README.md

 The test scripts of the project follow Single Responsibility Principle where each script is responsible for only one task.
 This enable to figure out bugs easier and faster if any.

-Assertions are added to each test script to check if it executs as expected.
+Assertions are added to each test script to check if it executes as expected.

 Comments are added to the test script to understand the workflow even for a new engineer in the team.